titaniumbones/matt.hackinghistory/content/cv.md

 -   “The Value of Nature” (University College Faculty Seminars, Toronto, Nov.
 2002)
 -   “Economics According to Nature.
 The History of Ecological Economics” (Institute Colloquium, Max Planck Institute for the History of Science, Berlin, March 2001)
 -   “Hände, Menschlichkeit, Prothesen, Normen” (Kolloquium zur neueren Geschichte, Technische Universität Braunschweig, Jan.
 2001)
--   “Economics, Ethics and the Value of Nature” (Wissenchaftlicher Beirat des Max Planck Instituts für
--   Wissenschaftsgeschichte/Scholarly Governing Board of the Max Planck Institute for History of Science, Berlin, Oct.
+-   “Economics, Ethics and the Value of Nature” (Wissenchaftlicher Beirat des Max Planck Institut für Wissenschaftsgeschichte/Scholarly Governing Board of the Max Planck Institute for History of Science, Berlin, Oct.
 2000)
 -   “Bikes Not Bombs: The Politics of Trashed Bicycles” (Society for the Social Study of Science Annual Meeting , Vienna, Sept.
 2000)
 -   “Nation, Body and Soul: Remaking the Maimed Soldier in the First World War” (Society for the Social Study of Science Annual Meeting , Vienna, Sept.
 2000)
 -   “Body, Soul and the Industrial Organization of the Maimed” (Colloquium Department II, Max Planck Institute for the History of Science, June 2000)